-We all know the story by now, the COVID-19 pandemic has had a dramatic effect on SaaS sales, with the majority of selling having to take place remotely.
+We all know the story by now, the COVID-19 pandemic has had a dramatic effect on SaaS sales enablement strategy, with the majority of selling having to take place remotely.

 But according to many SaaS leaders, this isn't the case.
 A recent McKinsey study reported that around 70- 80% percent of B2B leaders prefer it that way, with many believing that remote selling is as or more efficient than in-person, cutting down the duration of your sales cycle and reducing churn! 🙌

 Let’s face it, it’s time to get with the modern age!
 Clients, both businesses and individuals are spending big online.
 According to the same study, it was revealed that remote engagement had a 76% success rate in securing new customers.